denadai2/bayesian-crime-multiple-cities/README.md

 * `manuscript_extra_plots.ipynb` : script used to create some supplementary plots.
 * `pystan_fit4.py` : script used to do all the fits (non necessary if you use the aforementioned bash scripts).

+To do the preprocess steps, please configure `postgres_example.yaml` and rename it to `postgres.yaml`.

 # Data

 ### Computed